 My ESRC funded research aims to explore what is causing leadership in surgical teams and who is leading them.
 This alternative leadership approach may provide new perspectives, on which to address shortcomings related to hierarchical leadership, which have been identified in successive studies of performance failings in NHS hospitals.

-The research will use a ‘leadership-as-practice’ approach, to explore the span of leadership activities before, during and after surgical interventions.
+The qualitative research will use Leadership-As-Practice as a conceptual approach, to explore the span of leadership activities before, during and after surgical interventions.

 1st Supervisor: Martin Kitchener

 3rd Supervisor: Ceri Jones